-The emission-based contributions to GSAT change (Figure 6.12) were not assessed in AR5, but with the ERF from aerosol-cloud interactions attributed to the emitted compounds there is now a better foundation for this assessment.
-The contribution to emissions-based ERF at 2019 (left panel in figure 6.12) is scaled by the historical emissions (over the period 1750 to 2019) of each compound to reconstruct the historical time series of ERF.
-An impulse response function (see Cross-Chapter Box 7.1 and Supplementary Material 7.SM5.2) is then applied to obtain the contribution of SLCF emissions to the GSAT response.
-Due to the non-linear chemical and physical processes described above relating emissions to ERF, and the additional non-linear relations between ERF and GSAT, these emission-based estimates of GSAT responses strongly depend on the methodology applied to estimate ERF and GSAT (see Supplementary Material 6.SM.2).
-Therefore, the relative contribution of each compound through its primary emissions versus secondary formation or destruction (e.g. for methane emissions its ozone versus methane contributions), by construction (omitting the non-linear processes), will be equal for ERF and GSAT.
+The emission-based contributions to GSAT change (Figure 6.12) were not assessed in AR5, but with the ERF from aerosol–cloud interactions attributed to the emitted compounds there is now a better foundation for this assessment.
+The contribution to emissions-based ERF at 2019 (left panel in Figure 6.12) is scaled by the historical emissions (over the period 1750–2019) of each compound to reconstruct the historical time series of ERF.
+An impulse response function (Cross-Chapter Box 7.1, Supplementary Material 7.SM5.2) is then applied to obtain the contribution of SLCF emissions to the GSAT response.
+Due to the non-linear chemical and physical processes described above relating emissions to ERF, and the additional non-linear relations between ERF and GSAT, these emission-based estimates of GSAT responses strongly depend on the methodology applied to estimate ERF and GSAT (Supplementary Material 6.SM.2).
+Therefore, the relative contribution of each compound through its primary emissions versus secondary formation or destruction (e.g., for methane emissions its ozone vs methane contributions), by construction (omitting the non-linear processes), will be equal for ERF and GSAT.
 Uncertainties in the GSAT response are estimated using the assessed range of the ECS from Chapter 7 of this report.
 For most of the SLCFs the uncertainty in the GSAT response is dominated by the uncertainty in the relationship between emissions and the ERF.

-The contributions from the emitted compounds to GSAT broadly follow their contributions to the ERF, mainly because their evolution over the past decades have been relatively similar and slow enough compared to their lifetimes to be reflected similarly in their ERF and GSAT despite the delay of the GSAT response to ERF changes (see Section 6.6.1).
-However, for some SLCFs, e.g. SO2, that have been reduced globally, their contribution to GSAT change is slightly higher compared with that of CO2 than their relative contribution to ERF because the peak in their ERF change has already occurred (see Section 6.4.1) whereas the peak of their GSAT effect started to decline recently (see also Figure 7.9).
+The contributions from the emitted compounds to GSAT broadly follow their contributions to the ERF, mainly because their evolution over the past decades have been relatively similar and slow enough compared to their lifetimes to be reflected similarly in their ERF and GSAT despite the delay of the GSAT response to ERF changes (Section 6.6.1).
+However, for some SLCFs (e.g. SO2) that have been reduced globally, their contribution to GSAT change is slightly higher compared with that of CO2 than their relative contribution to ERF because the peak in their ERF change has already occurred (Section 6.4.1) whereas the peak of their GSAT effect started to decline recently (Figure 7.9).
 This is due to the inertia of the climate system delaying the full response of GSAT to a change in forcing (Figure 6.15).

 In summary, emissions of SLCFs, especially CH4, NOx and SO2, have substantial effects on effective radiative forcing (ERF) (high confidence).
 The net global emissions-based ERF of NOx is negative and that of NMVOCs is positive, in agreement with the AR5 assessment (high confidence).
 For methane, the emission-based ERF is twice as high as the abundance-based ERF (high confidence).
 SO2 emissions make the dominant contribution to the ERF associated with the aerosol–cloud interaction (high confidence).